wspi/bell.js/README.md

 Why don't we just set a fixed threshold instead (i.e. 200ms)?
-This may also work but we may have a lot of apis to monitor, some are fast (~10ms) and some are slow (~1000ms), it is hard to set a good threshold for each one, and also hard to set a appropriate global threshold for all.
+This may also work but we may have a lot of apis to monitor, some are fast (~10ms) and some are slow (~1000ms), it is hard to set a good threshold for each one, and also hard to set an appropriate global threshold for all.
 Bell sloves this via [3-sigma](docs/design-notes.md), it gives dynamic thresholds for each metric, rely on history dataponts.
 We don't have to set a threshold for each metric, bell will find the "thresholds" automatically.